 Tip: if you’re wanting to take a gondola ride, but not wanting to pay out you can take a traghetto.
 A traghetto is a gondola that you can take across the Grand Canal where there aren’t bridges, and it only costs £2!

 Of course we missed a lot of other interesting things in Venice.
 I wish we would have had time to go Lido beach; the gorgeous beach in Venice.
 Or take in the history of Doge’s Palace and the New Prisons.
 There is always ‘more to see’ wherever we go, so I know I will be back one day.
 But for now, it was a great way to continue our time in Italy.
 Venice actually was one of my favorite destinations on the trip, despite the short amount of time we spent there and the crowds.
 It is a place unlike anywhere else in the world!

 **Note: there are some affiliative links in this post.
-We do not recommends products or brands unless we have tried them ourselves.
 If you book through these links we may receive a small commission, at no added cost to you***